barneyn1/Cubicler/readme.md

 # Cubicler

-A Deck-Building Stratrgy Game for the Web.
+A Deck-Building Strategy Game for the Web.

 ## Overview